owm111/hackneyed-x11-cursors/README.md

 ----
 Making ANI cursors from Linux, because I'm not going to do it manually with each release for a secondary platform.

 (I need a RIFF encoder/decoder for that.
-Maybe get a hint from `libgig`?)
+Maybe try studying `libgig`'s code?)